vaibhav-neema/facial-recognition-based-attendance-system-react/README.md

-## A System and Method for Taking Attendance in Educational and Professional Settings
+## A Facial Recognition Enabled Attendance System Based On Machine Learning

 - Web Application for a Smart Attendance System based on Facial Recognition Method